Stay Down (Lil Durk, 6lack and Young Thug song)

-"Stay Down" is a song by American recording artists Lil Durk, 6lack and Young Thug.
-It was released on October 30, 2020, as the second single from Lil Durk's sixth studio album, The Voice.
+"Stay Down" is a song by American musicians Lil Durk, 6lack, and Young Thug.
+It was released on October 30, 2020, as the second single from the former's sixth studio album, The Voice.
 The melodic track finds the artists melancholically detailing their quest for love and loyalty.
 The song was written by the artists alongside producers DY of 808 Mafia and Metro Boomin.